 - 3.4.1.
 Where the academy receives more applications than there are places available, priority for admission will be given to those children who meet the oversubscription criteria set out below. - 3.4.1.1.
-Looked after children and Previously Looked After Children. including those who appear to the academy to have been in state care outside of England and ceased to be so as a result of being adopted2.
+Looked after children and Previously Looked After Children. including those who appear to the academy to have been in state care outside of England and ceased to be so as a result of being adopted.
 A Looked After Child is either a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989) Previously Looked After Children are those who were looked after but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order immediately following having been looked after. - 3.4.1.2.
-Children living within the catchment area of our school who at the time of application have a sinbling on the roll at our school and who will still be on roll at the time of the sibling's admission.
-(Precise details of our school's catchment area are available from the Local Authority and on the Worcestershire County Council website).
+Children living within the catchment area of our school who at the time of application have a brother or sister (including children living as siblings/stepchildren in the same family unit) on the roll at our school and who will still be on roll at the time of the sibling's admission.
+(Precise details of our school's catchment area are available from the Local Authority and on the Worcestershire County Council website). - 3.4.1.3.
+Children living within the catchment area of our school by the shortest straight line distance.

-1 Please note that the CAF is required to be returned to the local authority in the area that you live.

-2 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

-- 3.4.1.3.Children living within the catchment area of our school by the shortest straight line distance.
 This measurement will be taken by using Geocode points for each property and the Geocode for the centre of the school.
 The Local Authority software package Arcview GIS can be used in the event of a disputed admission.
 (In the event of equidistance applicants, places will be allocated by random selection.
-Someone independent of the school will supervise this process. - 3.4.1.4.
+Someone totally independent of the school will supervise this process.

+&lt;sup>1 Please note that the CAF is required to be returned to the local authority in the area that you live.

+&lt;sup>2 A child is regarded as having been in state care outside of England if they were in the care of or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.

+- 3.4.1.4.
 Children living outside the catchment area of our school who, at the time of application, attend one of our linked primary schools (Tenbury Primary Academy or Lindridge Primary School). - 3.4.1.5.
 Children living outside the catchment area of the school who live closest to the school, based on the same LA measurement as described in 3.4.1.3 above. - 3.4.2.
 If there are not enough places to satisfy all applications under any one criterion, priority will be given in accordance with proximity to the academy as per criterion 2.4.
 Where two or more applicants live an equal distance from the academy and it is not possible to differentiate between them, priority will be determined by a random allocation process.
 This process will be independently verified by someone independent of the academy and OAT.